nimbus8/repss/README.md

   at all relevant to the inquisitive individual -- though be warned: should one read it, they should mind the profanity (where it occurs) and instead focus on how they might potentially leverage the scaffolding to their benefit (as a literary device: to enhance their own creativity;
-  to manage their fractured and non-linear thinking patterns; and better represent, explore, and refine their ideas as they come, etc) - and should they find it useful, interesting, or worthy of a book deal, they might consider emailing me, or *sending me money* if they'd like to see this project completed much sooner than it would otherwise.
+  to manage their fractured and non-linear thinking patterns; and better represent, explore, and refine their ideas as they come, etc) - and should they find it useful, interesting, or worthy of a book deal, they might consider emailing me, or *sending me money (kwillia.pub@gmail.com)* if they'd like to see this project completed much sooner than it would otherwise.
 I cherish the value of your input; and I should hope that said input, and perhaps a few words of encouragement, might just help me forget about the more uninteresting things in my life like room and board, so that I can devote the bulk of my effort and concentration to domain specific implementations with (obviously) very little general appeal, such as this one.